wbcmedia/wbcmedia.github.io/draft.md

 - Tripps picks up a veg box and holds up a leek
 - He and Gideon continue to hold up items as each pun is spoken

-**_Tripps_** : And there's onions, some dirty carrots, and a tin of peaches.
+**_Tripps_** : And there's onions, some dirty carrots, and a tin of pilchards.
 Who'll start me off at 5 pounds?

 - Some harvest auction banter with the audience?
 - Gideon has grown very suspicious of this so-called plumber.